peterhighgrove/GarminWktFitMergeAnalyze/README.md

-Using Garmin FIT SDK to merge in data from manual laps file or SkiErg data to analyze garmin FIT file.
-For instance correct distance data.
+Using Garmin FIT SDK to merge in data from manual laps file for cardio activities or Concept2 file and CIQ data for SkiErg activities to analyze garmin FIT file.
+For instance to get correct distance data in native distance field.
 After that create a new FIT file that can be imported to Garmin Connect (GC).

-**General features**
+**Some general features**
 - Adding a configurable number of minutes to file to be able to import it again to GC.
 - Correcting cadence unrealistic peaks
 - Correcting empty start values